Skip to main content

 customOptional dictionary for custom attributes of a user for advanced Targeting Rule definitions. e.g. User role, Subscription type.

-auto user = ConfigCatUser(
+auto user = ConfigCatUser::create(

 "#UNIQUE-USER-IDENTIFIER#", // userID